KDE/digikam-doc/maintenance_tools/maintenance_overview.rst

    5. **Find Duplicate Items**: scan albums to update list of duplicates items based on Similarity finger-prints.

-   6. **Detect and Recognize Faces**: perform an automatic faces management updates.
+   6. **Detect and Recognize Faces**: perform automatic faces management updates.

    7. **Image Quality Sorter**: perform an automatic scan of items to sort items by quality and apply Pick Labels in database.

-   8. **Sync Metadata and Database**: perform synchronization of items metadata with database contents or vis-versa.
+   8. **Sync Metadata and Database**: perform synchronization of items metadata with database contents or vice versa.